zeux/meshoptimizer/README.md

 After this the resulting arrays should be quantized (e.g. using 16-bit fixed point numbers for positions and 8-bit color components), and the result can be compressed using `meshopt_encodeVertexBuffer` as described in the previous section.
 To decompress, `meshopt_decodeVertexBuffer` will recover the quantized data that can be used directly or converted back to original floating-point data.
 The compression ratio depends on the nature of source data, for colored points it's typical to get 35-40 bits per point.

-### Advanced compression
+### Vertex filters

-Both vertex and index codecs are designed to be used in a three-stage pipeline:

-- Preparation (quantization, filtering, ordering)
-- Encoding (`meshopt_encodeVertexBuffer`/`meshopt_encodeIndexBuffer`)
-- Optional compression (LZ4/zlib/zstd/Oodle)

-The preparation stage is crucial for achieving good compression ratios; this section will cover some techniques that can be used to improve the results.

-The index codec targets 1 byte per triangle as a best case; on real-world data, it's typical to achieve 1-1.2 bytes per triangle.
-To reach this, the data needs to be optimized for vertex cache and vertex fetch.
-Optimizations that do not disrupt triangle locality (such as overdraw) are safe to use in between.
-To reduce the data size further, it's possible to use `meshopt_optimizeVertexCacheStrip` instead of `meshopt_optimizeVertexCache` when optimizing for vertex cache.
-This trades off some efficiency in vertex transform for smaller vertex and index data.

-When referenced vertex indices are not sequential, the index codec will use around 2 bytes per index.
-This can happen when the referenced vertices are a sparse subset of the vertex buffer, such as when encoding LODs.
-General-purpose compression can be especially helpful in this case.

-The vertex codec tries to take advantage of the inherent locality of sequential vertices and identify bit patterns that repeat in consecutive vertices.
-Typically, vertex cache + vertex fetch provides a reasonably local vertex traversal order; without an index buffer, it is recommended to sort vertices spatially to improve the compression ratio.
-It is crucial to correctly specify the stride when encoding vertex data; however, it does not matter whether the vertices are interleaved or deinterleaved, as the codecs perform full byte deinterleaving internally.

-For optimal compression results, the values must be quantized to small integers.
-It can be valuable to use bit counts that are not multiples of 8.
-For example, instead of using 16 bits to represent texture coordinates, use 12-bit integers and divide by 4095 in the shader.
-Alternatively, using half-precision floats can often achieve good results.
-For single-precision floating-point data, it's recommended to use `meshopt_quantizeFloat` to remove entropy from the lower bits of the mantissa; for best results, consider using 15 bits or 7 bits for extreme compression.
-For normal or tangent vectors, using octahedral encoding is recommended over three components as it reduces redundancy.
-Similarly to other quantized values, consider using 10-12 bits per component instead of 16.

-When data is bit packed, using v1 vertex codec and specifying compression level 3 (`meshopt_encodeVertexBufferLevel` with level 3 and version 1) can improve the compression further by redistributing bits between components.
-Note that v1 vertex codec (`meshopt_encodeVertexVersion(1)`) is recommended regardless, as it improves compression ratios and decoding performance even absent bit packing.

-To further leverage the inherent structure of some data, the preparation stage can use filters that encode and decode the data in a lossy manner.
+To further leverage the inherent structure of some vertex data, it's possible to use filters that encode and decode the data in a lossy manner.
 This is similar to quantization but can be used without having to change the shader code.
 After decoding, the filter transformation needs to be reversed.
-For native game engine pipelines, it is usually more optimal to carefully prequantize and pretransform the vertex data, but sometimes (for example when serializing data in glTF format) this is not a practical option and filters are more practical.
-This library provides three filters:
+For native game engine pipelines, it is usually more optimal to carefully prequantize and pretransform the vertex data, but sometimes (for example when serializing data in glTF format) this is not a practical option and filters are more convenient.
+This library provides four filters:

 - Octahedral filter (`meshopt_encodeFilterOct`/`meshopt_decodeFilterOct`) encodes quantized (snorm) normal or tangent vectors using octahedral encoding.
 Any number of bits <= 16 can be used with 4 bytes or 8 bytes per vector.
 - Quaternion filter (`meshopt_encodeFilterQuat`/`meshopt_decodeFilterQuat`) encodes quantized (snorm) quaternion vectors; this can be used to encode rotations or tangent frames.
 Any number of bits between 4 and 16 can be used with 8 bytes per vector.